 Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 15 vulnerabilities that were fixed in 6 bulletins announced today by Microsoft.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
-Visit our blog to see how to prioritize remediation.
+Visit Qualys Security Blog to prioritize remediation.

 Microsoft has released 6 security bulletins to fix newly discovered flaws in their software.
 Qualys has released the following checks for these new vulnerabilities:

 An elevation of privilege vulnerability exists in the WINS Server, due to improperly processing crafted packets over the loopback interface.

 Refer to Microsoft Security Bulletin MS11-070 for further details.

 The vulnerability occurs when specific Windows components incorrectly restrict the path used for loading external libraries.
 (CVE-2011-1991)

 Windows XP Professional x64 Edition Service Pack 2